-If you need a drink but don’t want to stray too far, follow Calle Santa Teresa from Plaza Regocijo to Casa de los Pumas, a small café whose entrance features six pumas carved by the Spanish during Cusco’s reconstruction.
+If you need a drink but don’t want to stray too far, follow Calle Santa Teresa from Plaza Regocijo to Casa de los Pumas, a small café with six pumas carved by the Spanish during Cusco’s reconstruction.
 The Iglesia de Santa Teresa is not far from the café, which has beautiful paintings of Santa Teresa, usually lit by candlelight.
 Stroll northeast of the Plaza de Armas, along Calle Córdoba del Tucmán.
 You’ll come across Plaza Nazarenas, a quiet little section of the city that features the Chapel of San Antonio Abad, the Ceramics Museum, and the Hilario Mendivil Workshop Museum.
 This area also has four other essential attractions: the Museum of Religious Art, Hatun Rumiyoq, the most famous Inca passageway in the city, and the Iglesia San Blas y San Blas, a bustling artisan neighborhood whose steep cobbled streets offer fantastic views of the city.
 NOTE: Whether you plan to visit all of Cusco’s attractions, it’s worth purchasing the Cusco Tourist Ticket (BTG), which covers many historical museums, cathedrals, and ruins in the Cusco area.

 Located in the center of Cusco on the Plaza de Armas, Cusco’s massive stone cathedral is well worth a visit.
 Construction began in 1560, bringing much of the stone used to build the Sacsayhuaman cathedral and other Inca sites.
-Time and earthquakes took their toll on the cathedral; Between 1997 and 2002, he carried out an ambitious restoration project.
+Time and earthquakes took their toll on the cathedral.
+Between 1997 and 2002, he carried out an ambitious restoration project.
 Check out the Maria Angola bell in the belfry, made from over fifty pounds of gold.

-The Misericordia Church and Convent were initially built-in 1535, making it one of the oldest religious institutions in South America.
+The Misericordia Church and Convent were initially built in 1535, making it one of the oldest religious institutions in South America.
 After an earthquake destroyed it in 1654, what was rebuilt still houses the priesthood of the white-robed Order of Mercy.
 The impressively designed courtyard and select rooms, filled with centuries-old religious art (including a 16th-century menorah), are open to the general public.
 The murals were originally reproductions of Catholic iconography from the order’s home in Seville, Spain, and include what can be considered a highly controversial depiction of the Virgin Mary.

 Perhaps as interesting as the pulpit is the story that goes with it.
-According to legend (you’ll have to decide for yourself if it’s true), the carpenter who created the pulpit’s skull was placed inside the masterpiece, on top under the feet of Saint Paul.
-Check out the Baroque gold-leaf high altar as you search for the crown.
+According to legend (you’ll have to decide for yourself if it’s true), the carpenter who created the pulpit’s skull was placed inside the masterpiece, on top, under the feet of Saint Paul.
+Check out the baroque gold-leaf high altar as you search for the crown.

-The museum is located within the Archbishop’s Palace, adjacent to Hatun Rumiyoq, a magnificent pedestrian alley lined with Inca stone masonry.
+The museum is in the Archbishop’s Palace, adjacent to Hatun Rumiyoq, a magnificent pedestrian alley lined with Inca stone masonry.
 Hatun Rumiyoq means “Street with the Great Stone,” which refers to the enormous 12-sided stone ideally situated in the center of the wall.
 Originally the site of Inca Roca’s palace, the building has also served as the residence of the former Spanish Marquis and Archbishop of Cusco.
 Today, this building houses a collection of colonial religious paintings.
 One room, in particular, is filled with illustrations by Marcos Zapata, an 18th-century mestizo artist whose work often mixed indigenous elements with religious themes.
 In addition to the artwork, he will admire the Moorish-style doors, carved cedar ceilings, and spectacular stained-glass windows.
 Step out onto the patio for fresh air, adorned with blue and white tiles from Seville.

 Formerly the residence of one of Peru’s most famous Inca writers and historians, Garcilaso de la Vega, the Regional Historical Museum now offers an excellent overview of Peruvian history, from pre-Inca civilizations to the Inca colonial periods.
-Although the museum is not particularly well labeled, it has exciting displays of Inca farming tools, colonial furniture, and paintings, including a 1.5m long braided mummy and photos of damage sustained after the 1951 earthquake.
+Although the museum is not well labeled, it has exciting displays of Inca farming tools, colonial furniture, and paintings, including a 1.5m long braided mummy and photos of damage sustained after the 1951 earthquake.

 This area is an excellent place to stay regarding Cusco attractions.
-It provides a comprehensive archaeological description of the Chavín, Moche, Chimú, and Chancay cultures and exhibits that trace the evolution of the Cusco School of painting.
+It provides a comprehensive archaeological description of the Chavín, Moche, Chimú, and Chancay cultures and exhibits that trace the evolution of the Cusco School of Painting.
 Whether you’re an avid historian or want to learn more about Peruvian culture, plan to spend a couple of hours exploring the exhibits.

 Located under the garden below Santo Domingo, the Qoricancha Site Museum consists of three small rooms containing a pre-Columbian collection, 18th-century Spanish paintings, and photos from the Qoricancha excavation.
 Although it is one of the smaller attractions in Cusco, this museum also has a decent collection of ceramics, metalwork, and textiles dating back to the Inca and pre-Inca civilizations.
-Avenida El Sol (in front of Qoricancha).
+Avenida El Sol (in front of Qoricancha)